Echo Mountain Uphill Access Policy

 - During the ski season, uphill users will park in the regular parking area.

-- If Uphill Access users desire to park in a designated pull-off area along HWY 103, they must be extra conscious to clearly display Uphill Access armband, so as not to be mistaken for trespassers.
+- If Uphill Access users desire to park in a designated pull-off area along CO-103, they must be extra conscious to clearly display Uphill Access armband, so as not to be mistaken for trespassers.

 - No Uphill Access is permitted outside of operating hours.
 Per the above, trespassers will be prosecuted to the fullest extent of the law.